naiyerasif/site/content/post/2025/2025-06-03--how-to-write-integration-tests-using-testcontainers-in-python.md

         assert read_text_file(file_id) == test_content.decode("utf-8")
 ```

-In `test_read_text_file`, we begin by uploading a sample text file to the S3 bucket and inserting its location in the database.
-Then, we call the `read_text_file` function and check that the returned string matches the content of the file we uploaded.
+In `test_read_text_file`, we upload a text file to the S3 bucket, inserting its location in the database, then call `read_text_file`, and check the returned string matches what was uploaded.
+It reads almost like a description of the feature itself, which is what we want from an integration test: to verify the same path a real request would take.

-You can now run this test as follows.
+You can run this test as follows.

 ```sh prompt{1} output{2..10}
 uv run -m pytest -p no:warnings